Top 10 skills all hospitality employees have

 Jobs need to be completed in a timely manner in order for all aspects of a restaurant or hotel to run smoothly.
 For example, new customers can’t be waiting for their hotel room to be cleaned after previous occupants have checked out.
 If this was the case, you could almost guarantee that the hotel would receive a bad review!

 There is nothing worse, as a customer in a restaurant, when you approach a member of staff who is dismissive and rude.
 Communication skills are vital in ensuring that customers are happy.
-Don’t worry, however, if you aren’t naturally confident when talking to people you don’t know.
+Don’t worry if you aren’t naturally confident when talking to people you don’t know.
 The hospitality industry is ideal for individuals who want to develop and refine their communication skills.
 This is due to the sheer number of people that hospitality staff encounter every day, each with their own queries and/or problems.

 8. Interpersonal Skills:

-Again, these skills are essential in customer service, and will therefore be practiced everyday whilst working in the hospitality industry.
+Again, these skills are essential in customer service, and will therefore be practised everyday whilst working in the hospitality industry.
 Interpersonal skills are those gained by interacting with people around you.
 They are social skills such as empathy, negotiation, listening, creative thinking, patience, and tolerance.

 10. Hazard Awareness: